Make your Employee Benefits count

 If you have a great media profile, and this can be on a local, regional or national basis, and especially within specific industry publications; prospective and existing employees know this.
 It is great to be mentioned in articles, and news items.
 If you give your employees credit and celebrate the successes of your company regularly and widely; then this is a clear employee benefit as these activities will embed your status as an employer of choice and your employees will feel like being identified with you is an employee benefit.

 The environment your business provides can be a clear employee benefit.
-If you have swish new offices or if the location is in picturesque countryside then describing this can influence prospective employees.
-Are you near shops, and are there banks: crèches: health clubs nearby?
+If you have swish new offices or if the location is in the picturesque countryside then describing this can influence prospective employees.
+Are you near the shops, and are there banks: crèches: health clubs nearby?
 For some people, location and environment can be deal breakers.

 A large organisation moved from a central city location to an out of town office complex with few facilities.
 For many employees, this meant further to travel.
 Nearly every employee reported the move had decreased their motivation.
 Additionally when downsizing was announced two of the best employees requested to go.
 Part of their reason was around the location.
 Now I know that if you do have to relocate for financial or other business reasons then you have to sell that move well to your employees.
 But my point is if you have a great location, then make sure you advertise this.
 Highlight the employee benefit to your employees and prospective employees.

 If you are clear about the holistic offer to your employees and you promote and underline each employee benefit at every opportunity; you will hard-wire your people and prospective recruits to understand all of the benefits not simply financial.

 What do you think: Do you have any successful ideas about employee benefits which have helped attract and retain staff?